AARP Eye Center

-As thousands of young adults head back to college, their parents’ approach to prepare them for campus needs to be updated.
-While some colleges are holding face-to-face classes, many others are taking classes online for the semester.
-Either way, many students will be back in dorms, apartments and fraternity and sorority houses.
-They'll be exposed to new people — and possibly to COVID-19.
+With most colleges offering face-to-face classes, many students will be back in dorms, apartments and fraternity and sorority houses.
+They’ll be exposed to new people — and possibly to COVID-19.

 So how should parents equip college-age children to give them the best chance of staying healthy — or recovering quickly — if students do contract the coronavirus?